alexcastrodev/esp32-swift/README.md

 The ESP32 acts as a bridge between the Swift application and the Apple Home ecosystem, allowing for seamless integration of IoT devices.

+# History

+I Started with main.c that print temperatura and humidity from DHT11 sensor, then I added RGB LED control,

+And then (with main_apple_homekit.c) integrated with Apple HomeKit using Swift.

+Now, i am trying to use Swift Embedded ( RISC-V ) to run the code on the ESP32.

 # Building the Project

 ```bash